Go packaging

 Veracode uses functionality in the standard Go compiler when analyzing applications, and requires that the application is packaged in a structure that can be compiled.
 Package the source directory for a single compilable Go executable as a compressed ZIP archive, and structure it using these rules:

-• The application must not include any cgo dependencies or build tags that restrict the application to running only on a specific operating system or with specific options.
+To package an application that includes CGO dependencies or build tags that restrict the application to a specific operating system or configuration, use the

 This example shows the structure of the submitted source files: